manwar/theweeklychallenge/content/blog/review-challenge-115.md

     }
 ```

-Then comes the test using Hierholzer's algorithm, which, as we noted, CY also references.
+Then comes the cycle using Hierholzer's algorithm, to construct a cycle and expand it to accommodate unused vertex connections if necessary.
 So here it is in its entirely, because some things are best left intact.
 Enjoy.

 ```perl
     # Implementation of Hierholzer's algorithm (see below for a